 5. Give Your Dog Some Pepto-Bismol

-Make sure to ask your vet if you can give your dog a soothing dose of Pepto-Bismol or Kaopectate.
+Before doing so, make sure to ask your vet if you can give your dog a soothing dose of Pepto-Bismol or Kaopectate.
 This will help to calm your dog’s stomach and keep the fluids down.
 If you get the okay from the vet, make sure to follow the instructions on the bottle.
 The usual dose for a dog is 1 tsp per twenty pounds of body weight.
 For less cooperative dogs, you can use a syringe or eyedropper to administer the Pepto-Bismol.

-Important Note: ALWAYS Check with your vet before giving any over-the-counter medications to your pet, especially if he or she is on other medications.
+Important Note: ALWAYS check with your vet before giving any over-the-counter medications to your pet, especially if he or she is on other medications.

 6. Observe Your Dog’s Vomit

 Although looking at vomit is never an appetizing sight to see, it’s important to know what your dog was throwing up and the look of it in case a vet visit is in order.
-Check to see if stool material, blood (could be a sign of an infection, parasite or more serious ailments) or what looks like coffee grounds are present– if so seek vet help ASAP.
+Check to see if stool material, blood (could be a sign of an infection, parasite or more serious ailments) or what looks like coffee grounds are present– if so, seek vet help ASAP.
 You also may want to look at your dog’s stool and bring in a sample to the vet.
 Lastly, monitor your dog’s weight to make sure it is normal.